Euro, riskier currencies buoyed as investor sentiment improves

 "At the same time, the unprecedented amount of monetary and fiscal stimulus that has been put in place in recent months is providing support for risk assets," Hardman said.

-The Chinese yuan was last trading flat in the offshore market at 7.1435 CNH=EBS.
+The Chinese yuan was last trading up 0.1% in the offshore market at 7.1404 CNH=EBS.

 ((olga.cotaga@thomsonreuters.com))